Concordium/concordium.github.io/source/testnet/net/guides/run-node-macos.rst

 View node logs
 ==============

-The logs can be viewed in one of three ways:
+There are two ways to view the logs:

-- With *Console.app* you can start recording logs and view them, but not see logs from the past.
+- With *Console.app* you can start recording logs and view them, but you can't see logs from the past.

   - Open the application *Console**, click on the **Start** button to begin